hodgeswt/WH-02/Assembly.md

 ## JMP
 JMP is an unconditional jump.
 It takes one argument, a memory address.
 The program counter is set to the value at that address.
 If the operand is a register, the program counter is set to the value in that register.

+## NOP
+No operation

+## HLT
+Halts the processor

+## START
+Takes an address as its operand, and defines where the program will be loaded into memory.
+This must be the first instruction in the program.